MicrosoftDocs/bot-docs/articles/bot-service-debug-bot.md

 ## Additional resources

 - See [troubleshoot general problems](bot-service-troubleshoot-bot-configuration.md) and the other troubleshooting articles in that section.
-- See the how to [debug any channel locally using ngrok](https://blog.botframework.com/2017/10/19/debug-channel-locally-using-ngrok/) blog post.
+- See the how to [Debug with the Emulator](bot-service-debug-emulator.md).

 ## Next steps